eseiler/minimizer_ibf/README.md

 ./minimizer_example
 ./minimizer_benchmark
 ```
-Note the `--recursive` when cloning.
+Note the `--recurse-submodules` when cloning.

 If the correct compiler is not detected by default, pass `-DCMAKE_CXX_COMPILER=executable` to the `cmake` command. `executable` refers to the compiler, e.g. `g++-9`.